SahilCarterr/Impainting-Diffusers/README.md

-## Styling and Upgrade Features in Image
+## Styling and Upgrade Features in a Image
 This enhance versions of the original images.
 Each image is accompanied by a brief description of the enhancement techniques applied and the purpose behind the enhancement process.
 ### Image Generation
 Image is Generated using Stable Diffuser XL